Qiskit/qiskit-metapackage/rfcs/0000-error-mitigation.md

 ### Simple error mitigation
 The simplest way to implement error mitigation is to run the quantum circuit several times.
-In each run the entangling two-qubit gate is replaced several entangling gates to have the same effect.
+In each run the entangling two-qubit gate is replaced several entangling two-qubit gates such that the additional gates have no effect.
-For instance, quantum circuits in which each CNOT is replaced by an odd number of CNOT gates has the same effect.
+For instance, replacing each CNOT gate in a quantum circuit by an odd number of CNOT gates results in the same quantum circuit in the ideal case.
 This has, for example, been implemented in https://arxiv.org/abs/1905.02666.
 This approach is also valid for other types of two-qubit gates such as the CZ gate.